...

 Types of military benefits during estate planning

 One important thing to take note of is that survivors’ benefits do not compensate dependents or surviving spouses at the same rate that the veteran received.
 You should be sure to investigate with an experienced estate planning attorney dependents and indemnity compensation or DIC for short.
-This is a monthly benefit through the Veteran’s Administration which can be paid to a surviving spouse, a minor dependent child, or even a dependent parent of a veteran who died of causes that are related to their military service.
+This monthly benefit from the Veteran’s Administration provides financial support to a surviving spouse, minor dependent child, or dependent parent of a veteran who died due to service-related causes.

-Additionally, certain circumstances may lead the dependency and indemnity compensation amount rate to be exceeded.
+Additionally, specific circumstances may increase the rate of dependency and indemnity compensation.
 To qualify for the dependency and indemnity compensation rate, one of the following conditions must be true about the veteran.
 First, your veteran family member or spouse must have died while on active-duty training or inactive-duty training.
 Next, the service member must have passed away due to a service-connected disability or condition.
-The third condition is that the veteran’s death may not have been necessarily service-related but that he or she was entitled to receive disability compensation for a 100% disabling condition.
+The third condition is that the veteran’s death might not have been directly service-related, but the veteran must have been receiving disability compensation for a 100% disabling condition.

 What is a VA survivors’ pension?